 Roe: The red stuff is the “coral” or tiny lobster eggs of the female lobster.
 It is found at the base of the body and along the tail.
-The roe is black uncooked, but the color can vary depending on what the lobster’s diet.
+The roe is black uncooked, but the color can vary depending on the lobster’s diet.
 Lobster eggs were once considered a delicacy, like caviar.

 White Stuff: The lobster blood, looks like egg whites, uncooked, it’s clear.
 Try it in sauces.

 Shorts or Snappers: A lobster under the legal size limit.

-Canners: Small lobsters approximately 1/2 to 1 lb.
-They took their name in the 1880’s because this size lobsters were “canned” and sold on shelves.
+Canners: Small lobsters approximately 1/2 to 1 pound.
+They took their name in the 1880s because these size lobsters were “canned” and sold on shelves.

-Market: A size category for lobsters available for sale ranging from 1 to 3 lbs.
+Market: A size category for lobsters available for sale ranging from 1 to 3 pounds.

 Chickens: A lobster weighing about 1 pound.